 The Office of Student Financial Assistance (OSFA) at the Maryland Higher Education Commission (MHEC) provides a number of state grants, scholarships, and loan assistance repayment programs for eligible Maryland residents.
-Maryland State Grants and Scholarships are awarded through Montgomery College to full-time students who are Maryland residents and meet the state's criteria for the award.

-For a complete list of State of Maryland Grant and Scholarship Programs, please visit MHEC website.
+For a complete list of State of Maryland Grant and Scholarship Programs and their requirements, please visit MHEC website.